-In Japanese myth, it was founded in 200.
+In Japanese myth, it is said that this shrine was founded in 200 A.D.

-In the precincts, there are four main shrines.
-Each of three gods and
+In the precincts, there are four main shrines for three gods and Empress Jingu.

 The shrines from the 1st to the 3rd line up, and the 4th shrine is at the side of the 3rd.